Authorizing a business representative

 Option 2: Written authorization

-To provide written authorization, you must complete and sign an RC59, Business Consent form.
+To provide written authorization, you must complete and sign a Form RC59, Business Consent.
 The form may only be signed by an authorized person of the business.
 This includes an owner, partner of a partnership, a director of a corporation, an officer of a non-profit organization, or a trustee of an estate.

 Prior to signing an RC59, Business Consent form: